 Entries in this category must make unique and strategic use of interactive online communications, communities, or social networks and can include, but are not limited to, blogs and pages/sites or campaigns on Facebook, Twitter, Instagram, YouTube, and/or other platforms.
 Narratives, which should be uploaded into the online form, may include screenshots or point out particular features of the project to help convey the impact of your project.
-Links to relevant social media sites must be entered in the final section of the online submission form.
+Links to relevant social media sites must be included in the narrative and/or the supporting documents.